cockroachlabs-field/log-analyzer/README.md

 LOCAL_LOG_DIR=[CHANGE_ME]
 ```

-2) Run `docker-compose up` or `./run-start.sh` to bring up the Splunk instance and begin indexing your files.
+2) Run `docker-compose up` or `./run-start.sh` to bring up the Splunk instance and begin indexing your CockroachDB `.log` files.

 3) To stop and cleanup, run `./run-clean.sh`.
 This will stop Splunk and execute `docker system prune -a -f`.